Oracle cards for beginners

 Yes and no. Tarot cards can point you in the direction that you are going, given your current energetic stance; however, you are the creator of your reality and your future.

 The use of Tarot cards can be traced back to the 15th century and its popularity has never stopped for good reason.
 People love them and find meaningful guidance in them.
+There has to be an element of certainty about them.
 Oracle cards are newer, but still as relevant in my opinion.

 A better question to ask the cards would be, what do I need to do to attract the love I want in my life?